EthEmbedded/Raspi-Eth-Install/README.md

 A great place to start are the forums at https://forum.ethereum.org/

+OR

-Be on your way to creating your first DApp by visiting https://dappsforbeginners.wordpress.com/
+Learn more about creating DApps by visiting https://dappsforbeginners.wordpress.com/